Ardagh Hoard: Find

 The hoard was found in late September 1868 by two boys, Jim Quin and Paddy Flanagan, digging in a potato field on the south-western side of a rath (ring fort) called Reerasta, beside the village of Ardagh, County Limerick, Ireland.
 Flanagan remained in Ireland and is buried in the Pauper's Graveyard in Newcastle West.
-Quin emigrated to Australia, spending his later years in Melbourne.
+Quin imigrated to Australia, spending his later years in Melbourne.
 He is buried in Fawkner Memorial Park in the city following his death there in 1934.

 The chalice held the other items, covered merely by a slab of stone; the pieces must have been interred in a hurry, probably temporarily, as though the owner probably intended to return for them at a later time.
 The age of the brooches found with the chalice is evidence that it was not buried until the Viking period.
 It was sold to George Butler, Catholic Bishop of Limerick, by Quin's mother.